Kappenn/TeamCity_Tutorial/README.md

 ## Getting Started

-Follow theses instruction to set up Teamcity with a gradle project.
+Follow theses instruction to set up TeamCity with a gradle project.
 This setup will let you run TeamCity with a gradle project and can be modified for other framework as well.

 ### Prerequisite